Richmond Sockeyes

-The Richmond Sockeyes are a Junior ice hockey team based in Richmond, British Columbia.
-They were named the "Sockeyes" by the original owner and longtime Richmond resident and B.C. hockey volunteer and leader Bruce Allison in 1972.
-Allison was motivated to bring top-level junior hockey to Richmond while also encouraging local players to play closer to home and stay in school.
-The first captain of the team was Richmond product Doug Paterson - who is one of the team's current owners.
-The Sockeyes franchise has had success as a Junior B team, and for several years as a Junior A team in the PAC-A league and later the BC Junior Hockey League.
+The Richmond Sockeyes are a junior ice hockey team based in Richmond, British Columbia.
 The Sockeyes have won nine PJHL championships, six Cyclone Taylor Junior B BC Championship titles, two Keystone Cup National Junior B Championship titles, two Mowat Cup BC Junior A Championship titles (winners of the PAC-A Junior League versus the BCJHL winners), a Fred Page Championship as BCHL champions and a Centennial Cup as National Junior A Champions (both in 1987).
-They also won the Abbott Cup and Doyle Cup in 1987 - defeating Alberta and Saskatchewan Junior A champions on their way to a national title.
+They also won the Abbott Cup and Doyle Cup in 1987.

-The Richmond Sockeyes currently play in the Tom Shaw Conference of the Junior B Pacific Junior Hockey League (PJHL).
-The Sockeyes play their home games at Minoru Arena in central Richmond.
+The Richmond Sockeyes currently play in the Mainland Division of the Junior A British Columbia Hockey Conference (BCHC), after leaving the PJHL in 2026.
+They play their home games at Minoru Arena in central Richmond.